Applications are now closed

-International Development awards scholarships worth £5,000 to successful international applicants joining us in September or January for their first year of study.
+International Development awards are scholarships worth £5,000 to successful international applicants joining us in January for their first year of study.
 Our international scholarships are partial scholarships.
+They are not guaranteed, nor offered automatically.
+They need to be applied for.
 This means that you must make sure you can cover the outstanding amount for fees and living expenses yourself.

 Who can apply?